oluijks/blog.luba.dev/src/data/blog/_affiliates/delonghi-espresso-machine-review.md

 - **Compact Design**: fits kitchens of all sizes, adds style
 - **Quiet Performance**: ideal for early risers or shared spaces

-> Not just a machine—an everyday ally.
+> Not just a machine, an everyday ally.

 ## 😲 Little Surprises That Gleamed